-#1 The Boring Company
+1. The Boring Company

 The next and best solution to city congestion?
 An underground tunnel will transport cars on electric skates traveling at 200km/h (130miles/h).
 How on earth is this feasible?
 Ask Musk.
 In his recent TED Talk, Musk revealed his recipe for rescuing California from severe city congestion.
 "It affects people in every part of the world.
 It takes away so much of your life.
 It's horrible.
 It's particularly horrible in LA."

-#2 Electric planes
+2. Electric planes

-#3 (Jaw)dropping battery costs
+3. (Jaw)dropping battery costs

-Battery prices are dropping by about 20% a year, and automakers no longer deny the importance of building an electric fleet.
-Companies like Volkswagen, Toyota, BMW, Audi, Volvo, Mercedes and many others are spending billions to speed up their development process and bring in new electric models before 2020.
+Battery prices are dropping by about 20% a year and automakers no longer deny the importance of building an electric fleet.
+Companies like Volkswagen, Toyota, BMW, Audi, Volvo, Mercedes and many others are spending billions to speed up their development process and bring in new electric cars.
 The future development of better battery designs is expected to help reduce the cost.
 Prices are expected to drop to $100/kWh before 2030, while energy density will double.
 Second-life batteries will be reused for clean energy storage and consumption at home.
 How do we know that this is serious?
 Well, even oil companies admit that fuel “demand will flatten out” after 2030.

-#4 Exponential growth of charging points
+4. Exponential growth of EV charging stations

-The number of charging points worldwide have increased at least 10-fold since 2013.
+The number of charging stations has increased worldwide at least 10-fold since 2013.
 In 2016, the global market of charging services was worth $1.16 billion.
 Grand View Research estimates that this will increase to $46 billion by 2025.
 The passenger cars segment is anticipated to grow at the fastest rate.
-This can be attributed to the growing variety of new electric models that will be released in the next few years.
+This can be attributed to the growing variety of new electric cars that will be released in the next few years.

-#5 Self-driving cars
+5. Self-driving cars

-#6 Consumer trumps politics
+6. Consumer trumps politics

 Connect with us!

+Follow us on Twitter and Facebook for all things exciting in cleantech and sustainable transportation.
+For the EV-savvy amongst us, share your thoughts on the latest industry developments on LinkedIn.
 No time to read?
 Tune in on Instagram and YouTube for a peek into the wondrous world of EV-Box & electric mobility.